Monal5031/Tech-fest-portal/Functions ReadMe.txt

 9. void creatEvent(): Will create a new event.

-10. newUser(): Function to register any new user to the system.
+10. void newUser(): Function to register any new user to the system.

-11.viewList(): Function to view the list of the events
+11. void viewList(): Function to view the list of the events

-12. credits(): Function to display the list of members of project.
+12. void credits(): Function to display the list of members of project.

+13. void viewEventInfo(): Function to display Information of all events

+14. void filleventInfo(char [],char [],char []): Function to fill the information of the events.

+15. void accessUserList() : Function for admin to access the list of all users.

+16.int checkPassword(char []): Function to check the strictness of password.